ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

   folate-rich food for a high rate of neural tube defects?)

-* The fortification scale-up strategy is relatively simple and does not capture any of the
+* The fortification scale-up strategy is relatively simple and does not capture the numerous complexities of actually implementing a large-scale fortification program.
+This design is deliberate, as the model is intended to provide an upper bound on the potential impact fortification could have, by providing a flexible framework to specify the maximum possible population coverage one could hope to achieve with a given fortification strategy.
+Estimating what this maximum possible coverage would be for a particular fortification strategy is outside the scope of this model.

 * The model does not currently track individual sequelae of any cause (except for anemia severity in the Iron Deficiency model), only overall DALYs due to each cause, averaging over all sequalae.

-* The model does not currently allow modeling iron fortification and vitamin A fortification together, because of different strategies for tracking anemia due to vitamin A deficiency.
+* The model does not currently allow modeling iron fortification and vitamin A fortification together, because of different strategies for tracking anemia due to vitamin A deficiency in the two interventions.

 References
 ----------